Skip to main content

 Learn how to update Exodus.
 Updating your Exodus wallet is essential for keeping your crypto assets safe.
-Make sure you have written down your 12-word secret recovery phrase to always have access to your funds.
+Make sure you have written down your 12-word secret key to always have access to your funds.

 Need a self-custody crypto wallet?
 Download Exodus here.